 We are committed to making the program affordable for under-funded, under-resourced public schools.
-Program is partially underwritten for most public high schools.
+The cost of the program is entirely underwritten for most of the inner city public high schools.

 Meditation has improved my focus and my ability to understand different perspectives.
 All in all, it has helped me become a better person.Chloe, 16 years

 I learned how teenagers make impulsive decisions and why.
 It made me think more about what I do before I do it.Eric, 17 years